 Among issues raised was the fact that the ABC journalists had time for an in depth interview and broadcast of the opinions of an art gallery owner on the failings of forest management, but had insufficient time to interview a forest ecologist to get a scientific perspective.
 A total of 44 separate instances of factual error, misrepresentation, bias and selective editing were described.

-ABC management was repentant.
-Four Corners presenter Andrew Olle broadcast an apology in which the litany of false assertions and incorrect statements in “The Wood for the Trees” was admitted.
+Four Corners presenter Andrew Olle broadcast an apology in which the a number of false assertions and incorrect statements in “The Wood for the Trees” was admitted.

 Despite the apology, the Four Corners journalist who anchored the program, Mark Colvin, was subsequently given a series of plum overseas assignments.